Local Development Plan 2030

 Copies of the draft Plan Strategy and supporting documents are available to view and download from links below:

 Draft Plan Strategy

-The draft Plan Strategy is published for formal public consultation for a period of eight weeks beginning on Wednesday 16 October and closing at 5pm on Wednesday 11 December 2019.
-Please note that representations received after the closing period will not be accepted and will be returned.
+The draft Plan Strategy was published for formal public consultation for a period of eight weeks beginning on Wednesday 16 October and closing at 5pm on Wednesday 11 December 2019.